Impression-Aware Recommender Systems: Reviewed Papers

 \subsection{Not Described}

-In this section, we describe the only reviewed paper not describing a recommender using impressions. \citet{DBLP:conf/recsys/ZhaoWAHK18/impressions-signals/interpreting-user-inaction-in-recsys} describe how to extract the signals from non-interacted impressions using user studies on the media domain.
-The paper describes participants of the study as registered users of a movie recommender system, which, after a certain number of interactions, were given the option to participate in the study.
+In this section, we describe \emph{three} reviewed papers that do not propose a recommendation model using impressions, but analyze impressions in recommender systems from other angles or contribute to the research and development of \gls{impressionsbased} in other ways. \citet{DBLP:conf/recsys/ZhaoWAHK18/impressions-signals/interpreting-user-inaction-in-recsys} describe how to extract the signals from non-interacted impressions using user studies on the media domain.
+The paper describes participants of the study as registered users of a movie recommender system, who, after a certain number of interactions, were given the option to participate in the study.
 Participants were asked about their preference for a non-interacted item in an impression after interacting with it.
 Regarding the results of the study, \qty{38.6}{\percent} of the responses were classified as \emph{unaware}, meaning the participant did not know the item was in the impression.
 Moreover, only \qty{5.8}{\percent} of the responses were classified as \emph{not enjoy}, meaning the impressed item is a negative signal.
-Due to the low number of responses in the last category, the paper states treating non-impressed items as negative signals ``could be problematic''.
+Due to the low number of responses in the last category, the paper states that treating non-interacted impressions as negative signals ``could be problematic''. \citet{DBLP:conf/sigir/NayakGM23/impression-aware/news-popularity-beyond-the-click-through-rate-for-personalized-recommendations} propose three evaluation metrics for recommender systems on the news domain.
+Those metrics inspect all items included in the impressions generated by the recommendation model.
+The first metric, called lifespan, measures the period items are deemed as relevant by users.
+The second metric, called half-life, measures the period items take to reach half their number of impressions since their first one.
+The third metric, called peak-time, measures the period items take to reach their peak number of impressions since their first one; it is computed as a moving average. \citet{DBLP:conf/sigir/Sun23/impression-aware/take-a-fresh-look-at-recommender-systems-from-an-evaluation-standpoint} proposes several directions to improve users' preferences modeling.
+One direction is to exploit contextual impressions in the learning process of recommendation models.
+By adding this type of impression, it is expected that the recommendation model can extract more refined information about users' preferences, at least when compared to using interactions alone.
+With contextual impressions, it is possible to contextualize the users' decision process, as they contain all the shown items, their position on-screen, and kind of received user feedback.